abpio/abp-commercial-docs/en/themes/lepton-x/lite/angular.md

 - `--lpx-logo` is used to place the logo in the menu.
 - `--lpx-logo-icon` is a square icon used when the menu is collapsed.
 - `--lpx-brand` is a color used throughout the application, especially on active elements.

+# Server Side

+In order to migrate to LeptonX on your server side projects (Host and/or IdentityServer projects), please follow [Server Side Migration](mvc.md) document.